-It is with a powerful new dynamic that six major libraries in USA, Greenland and Scandinavia have combined in creating the project Arctic Imagination, where light is shed on the rapidly melting ice masses – a unique cooperation across the Atlantic in which a number of high profile artistic and creative voices will contribute to a international brainstorming of the area.
+It is with a powerful new dynamic that six major libraries in USA, Greenland and Scandinavia have combined in creating the project Arctic Imagination, where light is shed on the rapidly disappearing ice masses – a unique cooperation across the Atlantic in which a number of high profile artistic and creative voices will contribute to an international brainstorming of the area.

-In just 100 years, the Arctic and the North Pole have been transformed from extremely dangerous, mysterious peripheral areas to regions which, in the race against climate change, are now in need of our protection and sense of responsibility.
-In 2017 the libraries will be focusing on this theme in Arctic Imagination – a series of events, readings and live conversations in New York, Copenhagen, Stockholm, Oslo and Nuuk.
+In just 100 years, the Arctic and the North Pole have been transformed from extremely dangerous, mysterious peripheral areas to regions which, in the race against climate change, are now in dire need of our protection and sense of responsibility.
+In 2017 the libraries will focus on this transformation in Arctic Imagination – a series of events, readings, and live conversations in New York, Copenhagen, Stockholm, Oslo and Nuuk.